binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 {title="search for modules to exploit nodejs", linenos=off, lang=bash}
     search nodejs
     # Provided 21 modules targeting NodeJS.
-    # 10 of which are exploits, 8 are payloads.
+    # 10 of which were exploits, 8 were payloads.

 ### Exploitation